-As we mentioned earlier, there are several amazing places to stop during your road trip from Sedona to Grand Canyon.
-Therefore, we have rounded up some of the best stops for a fun and fantastic road trip to the South Rim.
+As we mentioned earlier, there are several amazing places to stop during your road trip, from Sedona to Grand Canyon.
+Therefore, we have rounded up some of the best stops for a fun and fantastic road trip to the South Rim of the Grand Canyon.

 As you drive out of Sedona, you’ll find the Grasshopper Point Swimming and Picnic Area on Route 89A.

 It is part of the Coconino National Forest and is a famous spot for tourists and locals to go for a swim, enjoy a relaxing picnic, or simply hang out before heading off toward the Grand Canyon.

 Grasshopper Point has a proper arrangement for picnic tables; however, given the crowd, they get filled very quickly.
 Therefore, if you go early in the morning, you might easily get a good spot.

 There are also several trails in the park, the Allen’s Bend, Casner Canyon trail, and the Huckaby trail.

 So, relax and unwind amidst the park’s red rock cliffs before your big drive!

 You’ll find the Oak Creek Canyon almost 2.5 miles ahead of Grasshopper Point on Route 89A.

 It is a true work of nature with many trees and a rushing creek.
 There are plenty of camping sites, picnic areas, and hiking trails for the visitors to have a great time.